Odizinne/ssrc/README.md

 This will only work with **X11** since i'm using xrandr for resolution changes.
 Experimental support is present for Gnome wayland only.

-It may not be optimal but it works.<br/>
-Feel free to fork it, improve it, merge request it, or submit ideas.

 ## Benefits

 While you can stream at your native screen resolution, it may not be optimal: